LucasDelfino92/morrowindsharp/main.md

 - In the **Filetree** tab, right-click Ownership Overhaul.ESP and select **Hide**.

 Assigns ownership to the many, many items and containers that rightly should be owned but weren't, and otherwise makes adjustments to item ownership.

+> ℹ️ **Divayth Fyr Puzzle Fixed** overwrites a questionable change from Ownership Overhaul that caused Divayth Fyr to go hostile on the player if they engaged on the treasure hunt sidequest.
+For this reason, we will skip installing that mod's patch, which reintroduces the issue.

 # Overhauls